 INTRODUCTION

 Having struggled with the formal education system in my own youth, I tumbled back into it as a workplace during my time at Upstate Theatre (1997-2010) when the company developed partnerships with Dundalk Institute of Technology and later New York University.
-Soon after leaving Upstate I was appointed to the short-term position of Creative Director of the BA Connect in Applied Drama, Film and Creative Writing, a two-year pilot programme at NUI Galway.
+After leaving Upstate I Joined the NYU study abroad faculty in my own right and at the same time was appointed to a two-term contract as Creative Director of the BA Connect in Applied Drama, Film and Creative Writing, a finite pilot programme at NUI Galway.
 I spent two fruitful Winter Semesters commuting weekly from my North Dublin home to the amazing cultural city that is Galway, at which point the scheme ended, and with it my brief time as a university professor in Ireland!

-However, I have continued to work regularly in education with New York University, the Teacher-Artist Parnership programme and more recently as a Creative Associate on the Creative Schools programme.
+However, I have continued to work regularly in education with NYU, the Teacher-Artist Parnership (Primary School) programme and since 2018 as a Creative Associate on the Creative Schools programme.

 NEW YORK UNIVERSITY